litteratum/jira_dev_workflow/README.md

 QA is a person who is responsible for the quality assurance of the task.
 QA reads the task description and ensures that the application works according the description.

-The field is good for automatization: when an executor prepares an RC and changes the task's status to "Under test", the task is reassigned to the "QA".
+The field is good for automatization: when an executor prepares an RC and changes the task's status to "Under QA", the task is reassigned to the "QA".

 When the QA is done and the task's status is changed, the task is automatically reassigned to the executor.